Primary schools potential closure / merger plans

 Headteachers of the schools in scope have been provided with regular updates and information from the Council to share with parents / carers and members of staff.

 A school closure will be a difficult and upsetting decision and process for many.
 That’s why we are doing everything possible to limit periods of anxiety and uncertainty for children, families, staff and communities.
-If the Cabinet will decide to proceed with the proposals, we will help families plan for and identify an alternative school for their children and support staff to seek redeployment opportunities.
-We will also provide support for the education, choices and wellbeing of children and staff in the schools affected.

 If a child has an Education, Health and Care Plan, their SEND key worker will work with the family directly to consult and determine another school that can meet their needs.
 Children with SEND but without a plan will be supported to ensure special transition arrangements are in place to help the move go smoothly.